Lachlan-Mayne/english-notes/Peter/Human Resources.md

 ## 2 Main Options:
 **General Tasks:**
-- Giving employees a wider range of tasks in their role, rather than a single repetitive t
+- Giving employees a wider range of tasks in their role, rather than a single repetitive task, will provide more job satisfaction
+- Workers more likely to develop wider range of skills

+**Spe**